kkrt-labs/kakarot-ssj/docs/general/contract_bytecode.md

 the Starknet chain it is deployed on, contracts are not actually "deployed" on
-Kakarot: instead, the EVM bytecode of the deployed contract is first executed, and the returned data is then stored on-chain at a particular storage address inside the starknet contract corresponding to the contract's EVM address, whose address is deterministically computed.
+Kakarot: instead, the EVM bytecode of the deployed contract is first executed, and the returned data is then stored on-chain at a particular storage address inside the Starknet contract corresponding to the contract's EVM address, whose address is deterministically computed.
 The Kakarot EVM will be able to load this bytecode by querying the storage of this Starknet contract when a user interacts with its associated EVM address.